telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/orion_hdfs_sink.md

 [Top](#top)

 ###<a name="section1.3"></a>Hive
-A special feature regarding HDFS persisted data is the posssibility to exploit it through Hive, a SQL-like querying system. `OrionHDFSSink` automatically [creates a Hive external table](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-Create/Drop/TruncateTable) (similar to a SQL table) for each persisted entity in the default database, being the name for such tables as `<username>_<fiware-service>_<fiware-servicePath>_<destination>_[row|column]`.
+A special feature regarding HDFS persisted data is the posssibility to exploit it through Hive, a SQL-like querying system. `NGSIHDFSSink` automatically [creates a Hive external table](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-Create/Drop/TruncateTable) (similar to a SQL table) for each persisted entity in the default database, being the name for such tables as `<username>_<fiware-service>_<fiware-servicePath>_<destination>_[row|column]`.

 The fields regarding each data row match the fields of the JSON documents/CSV records appended to the HDFS files.
 In the case of JSON, they are deserialized by using a [JSON serde](https://github.com/rcongiu/Hive-JSON-Serde).
 In the case of CSV they are deserialized by the delimiter fields specified in the table creation.